On Bennequin type inequalities for links in tight contact 3-manifolds: Introduction

 \end{prop} This paper is organized as follows.
 In Section \ref{section:two} we define the Thurston norm $\norm{L}_T$ of a link $L$ in a rational homology 3-sphere.
 In Section \ref{section:three} we define the classical invariants of Legendrian and transverse links in rational homology spheres and then we prove the Thurston-Bennequin inequalities in our main theorem.
 Finally, in Section \ref{section:four} we apply these inequalities to quasi-positive links in $S^3$.
 Such applications include Theorems \ref{teo:self} and \ref{teo:strong} and Proposition \ref{prop:positive}.

 \paragraph*{Acknowledgements:} The author would like to thank Andr\'as Stipsicz for his advices and Irena Matkovi\v{c} for all the help she gave me.
-The author also wants to thank John Etnyre and Tam\'as K\'alm\'an for their useful observations.
-The author is supported by a Young Research Fellowship from the Alfr\'ed R\'enyi Institute of Mathematics and a Full Tuition Waiver for a Doctoral program at Central European University
+The author also wants to thank John Etnyre and Tam\'as K\'alm\'an for their useful observations; and the referee for his suggestions.
+The author is supported by a Young Research Fellowship from the Alfr\'ed R\'enyi Institute of Mathematics and a Full Tuition Waiver for a Doctoral program at Central European University.